Improving Order with Queues: Mergeing Two Sequences of LDS Two

+We have now shown that mergeability to a sequence with LDS two can be decided in polynomial time.
+In the next section, we will establish linear time.

-\subsection{Merging in linear time}
+\subsection{Merging in Linear Time}

-We give a linear time implementation of the algorithm of Section~\ref{Mergability}, in particular, we show that there is no need to construct the precedence graph, but that the decisions of which first element to move to the output can be made locally after a small amount of precomputation.
+We give a linear time implementation of the algorithm in the preceding section.
+In particular, we show that there is no need to construct the precedence graph, but that the decision of which front element to move to the output can be made locally after a small amount of precomputation.
 This is the content of Lemma~\ref{mergability refined}.
 After the Lemma, we show how to compute the information required for the refined rules in linear time.
+Finally, we put all the pieces together and prove Theorem~\ref{intro:mergeability}.

-\begin{lemma} Let $c_i$ be the head of the $i$-th queue; here queue means the suffix of elements that are not dequeued yet. \begin{enumerate} \item If $c_i$ is smaller than all elements in the other queue, it is free. \item If neither $c_1$ nor $c_2$ is a left element, the smaller of the two is free. \item If a $c_i$ is a left element, it is blocked iff the other queue contains a smaller left element.
+\begin{lemma} Let $c_i$ be the head of the $i$-th queue; here queue means the suffix of elements that have not been dequeued yet. \begin{enumerate} \item If $c_i$ is smaller than all elements in the other queue, it is free. \item If neither $c_1$ nor $c_2$ is a left element, the smaller of the two is free. \item If a $c_i$ is a left element, it is blocked iff the other queue contains a smaller left element.
 If there is such a left element in the other queue, it is the leftmost left element.